 Brandi Carlile rocked our hearts and souls with her mainstage set on Sunday afternoon.
 In short, it was epic.
 She made everyone watching and listening feel something profound, and not just with the sheer magnitude of her croon, but with her joyful presence and shares about navigating parenthood as a same-sex parental unit.
 Regardless of familial configuration, she spoke to our human nature.
 She equalized us all in a beautiful and vulnerable way.

 It was Jen Cloher who surprised us, though.
 Cloher is part of Milk!
 Records, the Australian record label started by Courtney Barnett (who happens to be Cloher’s partner) in 2012.
-In our non-connoisseur estimation, Cloher’s sound is a bit moody (the kind you just want to sink into sometimes), a bit punk, definitely rock.
-Listening to Jen’s eponymous 2017 album (and 4th LP) gives me the same feelings we get listening to Lou Reed.
+In our non-connoisseur estimation, Cloher’s sound is a bit moody (the kind you just want to sink into sometimes), a bit punk, and definitely rock.
+Listening to Jen’s eponymous 2017 album (and 4th LP) gives me the same feelings I get listening to Lou Reed.
 It’s music you can savor without having to jump around in excitement or curl up in a ball.
-It consists or chords and melodies that I can feel profoundly at home with, ideally with my feet kicked up.
+It consists of chords and melodies that I can feel profoundly at home with, ideally with my feet kicked up.

 “I was really impressed by the diversity musically and the amount of women playing on mainstages as headliners.
 Women of color.
 A nice percentage of queer artists, as well.
 It felt like a very inclusive and a reflection of the reality of music today,” says Cloher.

 Jen wasn’t at the festival the whole time, but took in some sets on Sunday.
 When asked about any personal highlights, she noted Bermuda Triangle, the new band of Alabama Shakes frontwoman, Brittany Howard.